 - 1 tsp sesame oil

 - Place the chicken in a strainer or colander and sprinkle it with baking soda.
-Mix well and let this mixture marinate for 15 minutes.
-Rinse the chicken thoroughly, ensuring it's completely free of any baking soda.
+Mix well and let this mixture marinate for about 20 minutes.
+Rinse the chicken thoroughly, ensuring it’s completely free of any baking soda.
 Pat dry and marinate again in the corn starch.
 Set aside.

 - Meanwhile, mix all the ingredients listed for the sauce and set aside.